davihchagas/nlw-17-trilha-iniciante/README.md

 This project is licensed under the MIT License.

 ## 💡 Credits
-Made with ❤️ by Davi.
+Made with ❤️ by Davi